How Do You Find The Ratio Of A Perimeter

 Tip 4: Visualize the Problem

-Tip 5: Leverage Technology
+Tip 5: use Technology

 Use calculators, CAD software, and online tools to simplify calculations and check your work.
 These tools can quickly calculate perimeters, find ratios, and perform other geometric operations.